QED-92/cyber-security/modules/hydra/hydra.md

 ## Username Anarchy

-Creates custom username wordlists.
+Username Anarchy creates custom username wordlists.

-To use the program you must first install Ruby, then simply clone the script from Github:
+To use the program you must first install Ruby, then clone the script from Github:

 ```bash
 sudo apt install ruby -y